 Live Action Television

 - In Star Trek: Voyager the ship's engine and hull get improved using technology based on the carburetor of an old Ford pickup truck and the hull of the Titanic, respectively.

 - Old Klingon ships in Star Trek: Deep Space Nine were protected against the Breen energy-draining weapon, by an obsolete component (it might even have been a reference to the outdated plasma coils in the cloaking system from Star Trek: Generations).
 Until a sample energy-draining weapon was captured, the Klingons had to bear the brunt of the war effort on their own.

-- In the episode "Tosk", O'Brien offers his assistance to fix Tosk's ship, but doesn't know how to go about it unless he knows what the broken part actually does.
+- In the episode "Tosk", O'Brien offers his assistance to fix Tosk's ship but doesn't know how to go about it unless he knows what the broken part actually does.
 Tosk explains that it collect interstellar particles and converts it into energy for the engines.
 Miles compares it to a ramscoop used to suck in air.
-With that comparison in mind, Miles is able fix the ship and improve it's performance.
+With that comparison in mind, Miles is able to fix the ship and improve its performance.

 - In Power Rangers RPM, the Paleozords were a Super Prototype that had to be scrapped since they were uncontrollable.
 But by the time they're unearthed, the related tech had advanced to the point that losing control was no longer an issue.

-- In Pokémon Pikachu, despite being pretty much the official mascot for the franchise, was never very useful in game due to its low stats.
-Later generations, however, included a special item called the Light Ball, which could only be equipped by Pikachu (and only Pikachu) to double its attack power and also allow it to pass down the Volt Tackle move to its offspring, thus giving it a viable role as a Glass Cannon.
+- In Pokémon, Pikachu, despite being pretty much the official mascot for the franchise, was never very useful in-game due to its low stats.
+Later generations, however, included a special item called the Light Ball, which could be equipped by Pikachu (and only Pikachu) to double its attack power and also allow it to pass down the Volt Tackle move to its offspring, thus giving it a viable role as a Glass Cannon.

-- Most computer programmers are taught not to program in "machine code" and other low level languages (basically the code the computer's processor itself uses) because it's not worth the effort, however a particularly dedicated and skilled programmer might do so to draw the most out of a given piece of hardware (this practise is a lot less common now as higher level languages have become more efficient and hardware's improved to the point where limitations on software efficiency aren't so strict, and compilers have developed near-omniscience in their ability to generate optimal code).
+- Most computer programmers are taught not to program in "machine code" and other low level languages (basically the code the computer's processor itself uses) because it's not worth the effort, however a particularly dedicated and skilled programmer might do so to draw the most out of a given piece of hardware (this practice is a lot less common now as higher level languages have become more efficient, hardware's improved to the point where limitations on software efficiency aren't so strict, and compilers have developed near-omniscience in their ability to generate optimal code).